 Practice Room/Instrument Access

-To gain access to percussion practice spaces, contact Dr. Paul Bhasin, Director of Wind Studies, as soon as you arrive on campus in August!
+To gain access to percussion practice spaces, contact Dr. Paul Bhasin, Director of Orchestral Studies, as soon as you arrive on campus in August!

 Private lessons are strongly encouraged for anyone wanting to participate in the percussion program.
 Visit the Emory Department of Music website for more information.